Valkea/OC_P10/README.md

 Once in the admin, you will be able to add, edit or remove 'users', 'projects', 'issues', 'collaborators' and 'comments'.

-"PROJECT MANAGER" block
+*PROJECT MANAGER*

 Even if all elements of the projects are available in this menu, the real main entry point is the "Projects" list, because when editing a project, we can also see and edit the associated issues, collaborators and comments.

 However the "Issues", "Collaborators" and "Comments" are still available in the menu just in case the API admin prefers to access them that way.
 Finally, the comments are in 'read-only' mode, because admin shouldn't be able to edit user's comments (and I wanted to test an admin section with read-only...).

-"USERS" block
+*USERS*

-In the Users section you can indeed manage the user's informations but you can also see their comments, assigned issues, and created issues or projects.
+In the Users section you can indeed manage the user's information, but you can also see their comments, assigned issues, and created issues or projects.
-These informations are read-only from the users' profiles (but they can be edited from the projects entries).
+These information are read-only from the users' profiles (but they can be edited from the project's entries).

 ## Documentation